mcyoungg/PokemonGame/README.md

 other students by seeing who completes all the gyms the fastest.

 New features:
-The inclusion of a Wild Pokemon.
+* The inclusion of a Wild Pokemon.
 Wild Pokemon are on the game board and if a Trainer comes “into contact” with them, they lose health points faster twice as fast.
 They will follow the player until it faints, on its own.
-Arrays were replaced with STL linked lists.
+* Arrays were replaced with STL linked lists.
-Added Exceptions
+* Added Exceptions.